 As is often the case, sealing the door is all it takes to drastically improve the acoustics of a space.
 But before I tell you about the easiest and most methodical way to seal a garage door, let’s see why you might want to do it in the first place.

-Why You Need to Seal Your Garage Door
+Reasons to Seal Your Garage Door

 As I have mentioned, many garages double as workshops.
 Between the whirring of the dust collectors and the various air compressor-powered tools, they can project some pretty horrific sounds.
 Weatherstripping seals may muffle some of that noise and make your neighbors less likely to take action against you.